New celiac patients may ingest gluten and not realize it until they develop symptoms linked to autoimmune disease, a recent study shows.

 For example, her research group is working with a Spanish company that has developed a method to detect gluten in urine and stool samples.

-Researchers will continue to follow these patients for two years to see if time and experience leads to fewer incidents of accidental gluten exposure.
+Researchers will continue to follow these patients to see if time and experience leads to fewer incidents of accidental gluten exposure.